WhitieKitty/18-847A-Project/README.md

 ## Build Instructions

-To run the tests, which include basic functionality tests for the matrix library and matrix decompositions, use:
+To run the tests, which include basic functionality tests for the matrix library,eigen value solver and matrix decompositions, use:

 ```bash
 make test